Bad performance of xsl:result-document with deeply nested output content

 We found that not only are newly created nodes sometimes being copied unnecessarily, but the code for deep copy of an element takes exponential time (specifically O(2^n) where n is the depth of the subtree).
 The existing code invokes shallowCopy with the content being a sequence containing copies of the original element's children; the shallowCopy routine then copies these again.
 So each of the children is copied twice; the grandchildren are therefore copied 4 times, the greatgrandchildren 8 times, and so on.

-#5 Updated by Debbie Lockett about 1 year ago
+#5 Updated by Debbie Lockett over 1 year ago

 The previous "fix" to always return copies for references to variables (i.e. for 'gVarRef', 'varRef', 'supplied') has been retracted.
 This was unnecessary (and slow) in various cases.
 New mechanisms are used to determine when to make copies of nodes.